MadeWithCards/AdaptiveCardsStudio/README.md

 When editing templates its a tremendous help to have sample data available.
 The Extension lets you create and store sample data for your templates easily.

-## CMS Usage

-The CMS interoperability is in alpha preview, to connect the extension to your self hosted CMS set the config values above to your URL and access token.
-The only way to get an access token right now is using developer tools in your browser and inspecting the calls when logged in to your CMS.
-This is an alpha proof of concept and will have a proper login mechanism soon.